Wagering Guide

 Sprint: Any distance less than 1 mile.

-Stallion: Male horse used for breeding purposes.
+Stallion: Male horse used for breeding.

 T

-Turf course: Grass-covered race course.
+Turf course: A grass-covered race course.

 U